A Thin Veil, installation view, 2024

 Deborah Poynton has known Ilsa her whole life.
 She was her mother’s friend, her art teacher when she was a toddler and again at school as a teen; she has been mentor, ally, model and muse.
 Deborah first drew Ilsa in 1982, when she was 12, and has continued to do so ever since.
 Stevenson is pleased to present Poynton’s latest such painting, A Thin Veil, in our Amsterdam space – the entire gallery given over to this singular piece.
-Showing just one work, ‘één werk’, is also a quiet tribute to Julius Vermeulen, the maverick designer and gallerist who passed away in February of this year, whose Amsterdam gallery EENWERK was based on the premise of showing single works.
+Showing just one work, ‘één werk’, is also a quiet tribute to Julius Vermeulen, the maverick designer and gallerist who passed away in February of this year.
+He was the founder of EENWERK, an Amsterdam gallery based on the premise of showing single works.

 Of the title Poynton writes: